eclipse-tractusx/tractus-x-umbrella/docs/common/api/README.md

 ## Bruno

-There are Bruno collections containing all the data exchange flow between Alice and Bob:
+There is a Bruno collection containing all the data exchange flow between Alice and Bob:

-- [Umbrella-bru](./Umbrella-bru) - Bruno collection in `.bru` format (recommended for Bruno CLI and latest Bruno versions)
+- [Umbrella-bru](./bruno/Umbrella-bru) - Bruno collection in `.bru` format
-- [Umbrella-json](./Umbrella-json) - Bruno collection in JSON format for compatibility

 ## Curl